Mindfulness Games for Kids: Enticing Partner Games that Teach Mindfulness

 One way to combat this is to use a beautiful-sounding bell, like this Tibetan singing bowl.

-As we are listening I will be modeling a breathing technique and they can choose their own or copy mine
+As we are listening I will be modeling a breathing technique and they can choose their own or copy mine, making sure to engage their sense of hearing as they notice the sounds during the activity.

 We learn about 14 different techniques in the first few weeks, they are listed in this post: